hoprnet/hoprnet/docs/hopr-documentation/docs/developers/subgraph-documentation/hopr-token-gnosis.md

 Below are some sample queries you can use to gather information from the HOPR Token (Gnosis) subgraph.

 You can build your own queries using a [GraphQL Explorer](https://graphiql-online.com/graphiql) and enter your endpoint to limit the data to exactly what you need.

+Each entity has a plural version and singular version.
+When querying for a single record response (eg account) you will need to supply the id for the entity.
+When querying for list of responses (eg accounts) you may add filters using the 'where' clause.

 ### Token Balance